scipion-em/scipion-em-datamanager/README.rst

 This project is a Scipion plugin to make depositions or retrieve data to/from several data portals:

 - CryoEM Workflow Viewer: http://nolan.cnb.csic.es/cryoemworkflowviewer
+- Onedata (using the https://cryo-em-docs.readthedocs.io/en/latest/user/download_all.html script developed by Masaryk University)

 =====
 Setup